matrix-org/matrix-spec-proposals/proposals/2815-moderate-redacted-content.md

 ### Server behavior
 Servers MUST check that the requester has a power level higher than or equal to the `redact` power level in the room.

+* If the requester doesn't have permission to view the event in general (e.g. not participating in the room), the server retuns a `M_NOT_FOUND` error the same way it did before this proposal.
-If the requester has a lower power level, the server returns a standard error response with the `M_FORBIDDEN` code.
-If the server no longer has the event content, the endpoint returns `M_NOT_FOUND` like it currently always does for redacted events.
+* If the requester doesn't have sufficient power level to view redacted events, the server returns a standard error response with the `M_FORBIDDEN` code.
+* If the requester has all the necessary privileges to view the content, but the server does not have the unredacted content, the server should return one of the following error codes:
+  * `M_UNREDACTED_CONTENT_DELETED`: The server has deleted the content from its database.
+The server may optionally include a `m.content_keep_ms` key in the error that specifies how long it keeps unredacted content.
+  * `M_UNREDACTED_CONTENT_NOT_RECEIVED`: The server never received the un-redacted content (this can happen if federation is slow and the event was redacted before it reached the server)

 ### Client behavior
 Clients should still always remove content when receiving a redaction event,